skyfrk/dhbw-vs-latex-template/README.md

 ## Contribute

-Feel free to [open an issue](https://github.com/Skyfr3ak/dhbw-vs-latex-template/issues) if you discovered a bug or want to submit a feature request.
+Feel free to open an [issue](https://github.com/Skyfr3ak/dhbw-vs-latex-template/issues) if you discovered a bug or want to submit a feature request.
 If you have questions about LaTeX in general have a look at the [resources section](#Resources).

-### Tasks to work on

-* Improve the documentation on how to use this template.
-* Find a way to improve build times.

-### Unresolved issues

-* `\usepackage[parfill]{parskip}` throws a warning.
-  * Ignore.
-* `Underfull \hbox` or `Overfull \hbox` messages.
-  * LaTeX can't find a way to properly print a long string.
-For example a long URL.
-You only have to take action if it looks ugly.
-Try to add `\sloppy` and see if it helps.

 ### Resources